pepedocs/ocm-workspace/Readme.md

 A containerised workspace or environment for running OpenShift Dedicated (OSD) cluster management tools (e.g. ocm-cli, oc, etc).

 # Goal
-Provide a deployable and isolated (container-isolation only) environment for managing OSD clusters.
+Provide a deployable, extensible and isolated (container-isolation only) environment for managing OSD clusters.

 # Prerequisites
 1. Clone this repository.
 2. Installed podman, golang and make binaries.
-3. An exactly named configuration file located in `/home/<user>/.ocm-workspace.yaml`.
+3. A configuration file located in `/home/<user>/.ocm-workspace.yaml`.
 See [configuration](#configuration)

 # Install